Collaboration Surface

 Shared projects now keep a lightweight task queue in both .waterbrother/shared.json and the ## Task Queue section of ROUNDTABLE.md.
 Members can add tasks, and owners or editors can assign or move them across open, active, blocked, and done.
 Each task also carries comment/history entries so planning context does not disappear into chat scrollback.
 Room status also summarizes task ownership so the active workload is visible without opening every task.

-The local TUI /status payload now exposes sharedRoom with pending invites, task ownership summary, and recent task activity so the operator can see collaboration state without leaving the terminal.
+The local TUI /status payload now exposes sharedRoom with pending invites, task ownership summary, and recent shared-room event activity so the operator can see collaboration state without leaving the terminal.
+The same feed is queryable with waterbrother room events or /events in Telegram and Discord.

 Room Runtime